Dhruv-2077/epikasfjlkajl/hmm.md

 as he starts moving towards his house, the tremors get stronger and stronger...

 he gets a sight of his house...

-finds a mirror lying mysteriously on a wall...

-looks at his image

-(*camera zooms towards the image*)

-(*transits into first person view*)

 (*a strong earthquake hits*)